cbeck88/conf-rs/REFERENCE_derive_conf.md

    example: `#[arg(value_parser_os = my_osstr_function)]`

    Similar to `value_parser`, but the parser function receives `&OsStr` instead of `&str`.
-This allows parsing values that may contain non-UTF-8 data, which is important for types like `PathBuf` and `OsString` on Unix systems where filenames and environment variables can contain arbitrary byte sequences.
+This allows parsing values that may contain non-UTF-8 data in args or env, especially paths on Windows.

    The parser function should have signature `fn(&OsStr) -> Result<T, E>` where `E` implements `Display`.

    **Auto-detection**: `conf` automatically uses an appropriate OsStr-based parser for `PathBuf` and `OsString` types (when using the simple identifier, not the fully qualified path).
 This means you typically don't need to specify `value_parser_os` explicitly for these types.

-   **Escape hatch**: If you want to use a String-based parser for `PathBuf` or `OsString` (e.g., for custom validation), use the fully qualified type name like `std::path::PathBuf` instead of just `PathBuf` to bypass auto-detection.

-   **UTF-8 validation**: When `value_parser_os` is not used (either explicitly or via auto-detection), values from command-line arguments and environment variables are validated to be UTF-8 before being passed to the `value_parser`.
-With `value_parser_os`, no UTF-8 validation occurs, and the parser receives the raw bytes.

    **Examples**: